Find Nursing Colleges

 8 Yearly Graduations

 The most popular school in the United States for palliative care nursing students seekinga graduate certificate is Grand Valley State University.
-Each year, around 23,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,900 per year, while in-state graduate students, on average, pay $17,904 per year.
-The palliative care nursing program at Grand Valley State University awarded 8 graduate certificates during the 2020-2021 school year.
-About 88% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,302 per year, while in-state graduate students, on average, pay $18,456 per year.
+During the most recent year for which we have data, 8 people received their graduate certificate in palliative care nursing from GVSU.

 #2